 The number of Members of the Corporation, any increase or decrease during the fiscal period and the location of the current list of Members' names and addresses; and

-The number of appointed and qualifying Directors of the Corporation, any increase or decrease during the fiscal period and the location of the current list of Directors’ names and addresses.
+The number of appointed and qualifying Directors of the Corporation, any increase or decrease during the fiscal period and the location of the current list of Directors’ names.

 After acceptance by the Board, the annual report shall be presented at the annual meeting of the Member churches by the President and the Treasurer.